Psychology M.A. - Experimental Psychology

 The Experimental Psychology Concentration of the Master of Arts program in Psychology at Towson University is intended for students with interests in diverse areas of psychological research (e.g., clinical, cognitive, developmental, neuroscience, social).
 The program prepares students for enrollment in doctoral programs or for research jobs in the public and private sectors.

 The concentration is intended either for students who have completed an undergraduate degree in psychology or for those students who have undergraduate degrees in other majors who are interested in pursuing psychological research.
-Graduates will be prepared to pursue doctoral degrees in psychology in a variety of specialty areas or prepare for such positions as research analyst, research coordinator or statistical analyst.
+Graduates will be prepared to pursue doctoral degrees in psychology in a variety of specialty areas or prepare for such positions as research analyst, research coordinator or data analyst.
 Students in the concentration receive extensive training in research design and analysis and have access to a large and diverse faculty.
 Students receive considerable personal attention.
 All students are mentored by faculty in their area of interest and most classes have fewer than 16 students.
 As a result, students have been very successful in either gaining admission to doctoral programs or finding employment in the field of research design and analysis.

 Students may work toward the degree either full time or part time.
 Courses are offered only in the late afternoons and evenings.